rdivyanshu/rdivyanshu.github.io/md/2023/04/quantile-sketching.md

+    Title: A bit on Quantile Sketching
+    Date: 2021-04

 # A bit on Quantile Sketching

 As part of production monitoring it is standard practice to measure p95, p99 latencies.
 We also want to query